 Overall it’s a wash for me – it’s not bad, but I wouldn’t call it great.
 Is it better than the 2017 cut?
 Yes.
 There is a more complete story (that’s told with more care to its characters) than what we got in Whedon’s version, but it’s hidden under gobs of pretentious, slo-mo dreck and excess.
 Tight editing and storytelling aren’t the enemies.

 Should you watch it?
-If you like superhero movies (and especially if you enjoyed Snyder’s other DC movies), sure.
-It’s a CG fest with a bunch of action and a decent story if you can see past its shortcomings.
+If you enjoyed Snyder’s other DC movies, this will be worth your time.
+Otherwise?
+Meh.
+It’s a CG fest with a bunch of action and a decent story if you can see past its massive shortcomings.
 I recommend cutting it into episodes – HBO has made that easy.
-I watched in two viewings, half at a time.

 The final verdict lies with the fans that led the charge on social media.
 Are they satisfied with Zack Snyder’s Justice League?
 It looks like it.